Growing up in Atlanta, with extended family who lived far north of the city, I was blessed with so many great Georgia Christmas memories.

 Located in the foothills of the Blue Ridge Mountains in Adairsville, GA, Barnsley Gardens is famous for its historic Manor House ruins, which date back to the pre-Civil War era.

-Now a posh luxury resort, Barnsley annually decks its gorgeous English-style garden and ruins with a dazzling array of colorful holiday lights.
+Now a posh mountain resort, Barnsley annually decks its gorgeous English-style garden and ruins with a dazzling array of colorful holiday lights.

 Decorating Christmas cookies, making gingerbread houses and wreaths, and telling stories around the campfire are just a few of the holiday-themed events offered at Barnsley Resort throughout the holiday season.

-There will also be an exciting breakfast with Santa on Nov 26th and opportunities to take photographs with the jolly big man.
+There will also be exciting visits with Santa, and opportunities to take photographs with the jolly big man on November 25.

 Check rates for the Barnsley Resort via Booking.com.